-In the event you are working alone, or are going to be in your building after normal work hours, please contact the LSUS PD to notify us of your time and location of entry.
+For Faculty and Staff, in the event that you are working alone or are going to be in your building after normal work hours, please contact the LSUS PD to notify us of your time and location of entry.

 Students may be granted permission by instructors to stay on campus, outside of normal operating hours, to achieve their educational goals by using classrooms or labs.
-A roster containing the names and student ID numbers of those permitted to do so must be sent to the LSUS PD beforehand for them to obtain building or facility access.
+A roster containing the names and student ID numbers of those permitted to do so must be sent via email to the LSUS PD Chief of Police beforehand for them to obtain building or facility access.

-We encourage everyone to immediately report all strangers, or suspicious activity, in any building to the LSUS PD at (318) 455-5497.
+The LSUS PD encourages everyone to immediately report all strangers, suspicious activity, or safety concerns, in any building to (318) 455-5497.
 After-hours access by anyone will require a photo ID to be shown prior to access.